Lead scoring is essential to a well-oiled marketing and sales machine.

 Stray contacts not being associated with the right company (or any company at all) is a huge problem in lead scoring.

-It is highly likely that you have some company-reliant variables built into your lead scoring system, particularly if you have a B2B offer.
+It is highly likely that you have some company-reliant variables built into your lead scoring model, particularly if you have a B2B offer.

 There are many company-centric variables that could affect the score of a lead or account: